Poverty Targeting with Imperfect Information: Introduction

+The preceding results use the quadratic benchmark.
+A natural alternative is a poverty-only benchmark that evaluates transfer rules only by their effect on remaining poverty.
+Appendix~\ref{app:loss_functions} studies this one-sided poverty-gap objective, which corresponds, up to normalization, to the Foster--Greer--Thorbecke index with parameter \(\alpha=2\).
+Under perfect information, the optimal allocation is the same as in the main text, and the plug-in rule remains inadmissible under noisy signals.
+The oracle Bayes rule, however, is no longer a projection of posterior mean gaps.
+It depends instead on posterior expected remaining gaps at different transfer levels, which are lower-tail functionals of the posterior distribution.
+The available worst-case regret bound is therefore slower, of order \(1/\log n\).
+Despite this theoretical difference, the two empirical Bayes rules deliver nearly identical performance in the simulations.

+Finally, I evaluate the main empirical Bayes rule in a simulation built from household survey data for nine African countries.
+In each replication, the simulated policymaker observes out-of-sample consumption predictions from proxy-means-testing models estimated on finite training samples.
+The empirical Bayes rule outperforms the plug-in rule in every country and typically outperforms a plug-in machine-learning rule.
+On average, it recovers 35\% of the perfect-information improvement, compared with 24\% for plug-in.
+The EB rule also reaches roughly 1.8 times as many poor households for the same budget and closes \$3.65 more poverty gap per \$100 transferred.
+The key mechanism is that plug-in rules concentrate scarce resources on the largest predicted gaps, which often partly reflect noise.
+Empirical Bayes instead spreads the budget over a broader set of households, reaches more poor households, and reduces overshooting.

 This paper contributes to several strands of the literature.
-In poverty targeting, most work emphasizes income prediction, often using plug-in rules under which true income is replaced with its estimate (see \citeNP{banerjee2022social}).
-A notable exception is \citeA{follett2023hybrid}, who introduce a Bayesian framework that blends PMT with community-based targeting, rather than directly improving targeting accuracy.
-In contrast, this paper adopts a statistical decision framework that moves beyond prediction to make better use of the available data.
-While related to work applying decision theory to policy design \cite{manski2004statistical, dehejia2005program, stoye2012minimax, tetenov2012statistical, kitagawa2018should, athey2021policy}, this paper shifts the focus from treatment assignment to targeting deprivation.
+In poverty targeting, most work focuses on predicting income and then applying plug-in allocation rules \cite{banerjee2022social}.
+A notable exception is \citeA{follett2023hybrid}, who develop a Bayesian framework that combines PMT with community-based targeting by incorporating community information into beneficiary selection.
+In contrast, this paper adopts a statistical decision framework that studies how noisy income measures should be used for targeting.
+More broadly, the paper is related to work applying decision theory to policy design \cite{manski2004statistical, dehejia2005program, stoye2012minimax, tetenov2012statistical, kitagawa2018should, athey2021policy}, but shifts the focus from treatment assignment to targeting deprivation.

-Second, this paper contributes to the predominantly statistical literature on the inadmissibility of constrained normal location estimators.
-While there is extensive research on the dominance of MLEs under restricted parameter spaces \cite{charras1992bayes, marchand2001improving, hartigan2004uniform, fourdrinier2018shrinkage}, these studies neither consider scenarios where the parameter space is a simplex nor address constraints on the action space.
-This paper extends these results by incorporating a constraint on the parameter space alongside an additional simplex constraint on the action space.